opencord/openolt/README.md

 dpkg -i openolt_<OPENOLTDEVICE>-2.6.0-<GIT Commit ID>.deb
 ```

 The ONL version required for BAL v3.4.9.6 is ONL `4.14.151-OpenNetworkLinux`.
-This
+Radisys RLT-3200G
-will be built as part of build procedure described `Build OpenOLT` section.
+requires BAL v3.4.9.8 and ONL version `4.19-OpenNetworkLinux`.
+This will be built as part of
+build procedure described in `Build OpenOLT` section.

 ## Run OpenOLT as a Linux service